grofit/knockout.merge/readme.md

-# Knockout.Mapping.Merge
+# Knockout.Merge

-A simple addition to to the ko.mapping namespace to allow merging data into an existing object.
+A simple addition to to the ko namespace to allow merging data into an existing object.

 I was finding working with models which exposed bindings in a nested nature would not cope well with dynamic json data.
 It was either use the mapping plugin to generate the model which removed the ability